Elihu Professor of Economics

 Ph.D., Economics, Stanford University, 1992

 Pinelopi (Penny) Koujianou Goldberg is the Elihu Professor of Economics at Yale University.
-She is currently on public service leave from Yale while acting as the Chief Economist of the World Bank Group.
+She is currently on public service leave from Yale, as she was acting as the Chief Economist of the World Bank Group between November 2018 and March 2020.
 Goldberg is President elect of the Econometric Society (for 2021) and has previously served as Vice-President of the American Economic Association.
 From 2011-2017 she was Editor-in-Chief of the American Economic Review.
-She is a member of both the National Academy of Sciences and the American Academy of Arts and Sciences, a recipient of both Guggenheim Memorial Foundation and Sloan Research Fellowships, and recipient of the Bodossaki Prize in Social Sciences.
-She is also a research associate at the National Bureau of Economics Research (NBER – currently on leave) and board member of the Bureau of Research and Economic Analysis of Development (BREAD).
+She is member of both the National Academy of Sciences and the American Academy of Arts and Sciences, recipient of Guggenheim Memorial Foundation and Sloan Research Fellowships, and recipient of the Bodossaki Prize in Social Sciences.
+She is also a research associate at the National Bureau of Economics Research (NBER), Distinguished Fellow of the Centre for Economic Policy Research (CEPR), and board member of the Bureau of Research and Economic Analysis of Development (BREAD).